Pilzinsel64/Pilz.Dalamud/README.md

 }
 ```

-This is an example of editing the title to "Good Player" and change the color of the name:
+This is an example of editing the title to "Good Player", make the name italic and also force the title to always be above the name:

 ```cs
 private void Hooks_AddonNamePlate_SetPlayerNameManaged(Pilz.Dalamud.Nameplates.EventArgs.AddonNamePlate_SetPlayerNameManagedEventArgs eventArgs)